Timothyvwees/Container_ostream/README.md

 std::cout << tuple << std::endl; //----> will print (1, a, hello, [ [ 1, 2 ], [ 3, 4 ], [ 5, 6 ] ])
 std::cout << pair << std::endl; //----> will print (1, 2)
 ```
+## defines to edit printing

-The printing of the containers can be edited slightly by defining one or both of the macros below:
+The printing of the containers can be slightly edited by defining one or both of the macros below:
 ```markdown
 #define CONTAINER_INDENTIFIER_FOR_PRETTY_CONTAINER_PRINTING
 #define CONTAINER_ELEMENT_SEPERATOR_FOR_PRETTY_PRINTING